Aystub/SwiftyWalkthrough/README.md

 ## Note about this fork

-This is a fork from ruipfconsta's SwiftyWalkthrough which is pretty nice, but not carthage-able and does not build on Swift 4.2.
+This is a fork from ruipfconsta's SwiftyWalkthrough which is pretty nice, but not carthage-able with a current Xcode environment, and it does not build on Swift 4.2.

 This fork tries to fix this.